flutter/devtools/CONTRIBUTING.md

 ### Desktop Embedder

-You can also try running the app in the Flutter desktop embedder on linux or macos.
+You can also run the app in the Flutter desktop embedder on linux or macos.

 *NOTE:* The Linux desktop version only works with the master branch of Flutter (and sometimes this is true for MacOS as well).
 Syncing to a the master branch of Flutter may fail with a runner version error.
 If this occurs run